marcelmaatkamp/cosmopolitan/README.md

 # build
 ```
 $ docker-compose up --build &&\
-  sudo chown -R ${USER} data/* &&\
+  sudo chown -R ${USER} data/*

-  ./data/application/third_party/sqlite3/sqlite3.com
+$ ./data/application/third_party/sqlite3/sqlite3.com

-  > SQLite version 3.35.5 2021-04-19 18:32:05
+  SQLite version 3.35.5 2021-04-19 18:32:05
-  > Enter ".help" for usage hints.
+  Enter ".help" for usage hints.
-  > Connected to a transient in-memory database.
+  Connected to a transient in-memory database.
-  > Use ".open FILENAME" to reopen on a persistent database.
+  Use ".open FILENAME" to reopen on a persistent database.
+  sqlite>
 ```
 This will build `marcelmaatkamp/cosmopolitan:1.0` and will make a copy of all the executables in `data/`